justmeloic/flowgen/README.md

 ### Production Deployment (Single Service)

-For production deployment, especially on Raspberry Pi 5, the system uses a **unified deployment model** where:
+For production deployment, the system uses a **unified deployment model** where:

 1. **Static Build**: The Next.js frontend is pre-rendered into static HTML, CSS, and JavaScript files
 2. **Single Service**: The FastAPI backend serves both API endpoints and the static frontend files